-Oil, Gas and Pipeline Guide to Workplace Safety 2018/19 has been released
+Oil, Gas and Pipeline Guide to Workplace Safety released

-Pro-Visual Publishing is providing safety guidance to the oil, gas and pipeline industry in partnership with the Australian Drilling Industry Association (ADIA) and the Australian Centre for Energy and Process Training (ACEPT), who have just released the 2018/19 edition of the Oil, Gas and Pipeline Guide to Workplace Safety, with interactive Augmented Reality (AR) capabilities.
+Pro-Visual Publishing in conjunction with the Australian Drilling Industry Association (ADIA) and the Australian Centre for Energy and Process Training (ACEPT) has proudly released the latest edition of the Augmented Reality (AR) Oil, Gas & Pipeline Guide to Workplace Safety 2019/20, distributed free of charge Australia wide.

-“I would like to thank all the sponsors of the Oil, Gas and Pipeline Guide to Workplace Safety 2018/19.
-Their support has made it possible for the Guide to be distributed free of charge” – John Hutchings, CEO, Pro-Visual Publishing.
+As mentioned, the Guide features AR, a digitised feature aimed at enhancing engagement and offers an aspect of interactivity.
+By simply downloading the free Pro-Vis AR app and scanning over any AR capable content, workers can access further safety information straight to their smart device, for example, videos and PDF files.
+“I would like to thank all the sponsors of the Oil & Gas Pipeline Guide to Workplace Safety 2019/20.
+Their support has made it possible for the Guide to be distributed free of charge.” said John Hutchings, CEO, Pro-Visual Publishing.

 Pro-Visual Publishing is the leading specialist in wall-mounted workplace health & safety, food safety & hygiene, and wellbeing information resource guides.
 Each guide is practical and informative, providing a quick reference point for management and staff.
 Pro-Visual Publishing’s guides are vital resources to ensure workers return home exactly the way they came to work.